 - The saddest epitaph you will ever read is this:”Here lies a man who never took a chance….
 He died anyway.”

 - It’s wise to remember that in gambling, the wolves always arrive before the sheep.
 The confusion on this issue is caused because the sheep can’t believe that the wolves often arrive in sheepskin.
 Where gambling and money are involved, always assume it’s Halloween and every sheep present is a wolf in drag, until proven otherwise.

 - You have to do the things you don’t like in order to do some of the things you do like.

 - The real secret of gambling has its roots in chaos, anarchy, randomness…aberrations in the law of normal distribution.
 It’s the very same law that keeps the theoretical physicists scrambling to explain the universe.
 It’s luck, but not dumb luck.
 It takes discipline and some intellect to position yourself on the right side of luck.

-- Poker is an intense emotional game.
+- Poker is an intensely emotional game.
 More than any other endeavor, it exposes the different personality traits in individuals.
 Because the stakes are high and the risk is great, personality and emotions are magnified.

-- Emotions, not logic, moves the world.
+- Emotions, not logic, move the world.

 - Poker is a mental contest, an emotional leverage game.
 Mental and emotional capacities are easier to exploit than physical traits.

 - Poker is the perfect game because it involves imperfect players.